 “This German soldier saved her life.
 She was running and running on foot for many days and eventually she was reunited with her husband, my grandfather.”

-The second season of World on Fire is expected to begin filming in 2020.
+The second season of World on Fire will premiere in 2023.

-Season 1 is available now on DVD on Amazon.
+World on Fire is available on DVD on Amazon.